Dealing with Differences

-When humans work together, it is inevitable that miscommunications occur. .
+When humans work together, it is inevitable that miscommunications occur.
 This is often irritating and considered negative.
-What would happen, if we could embrace these instances as learning opportunities?
+What would happen if we embraced these instances as learning opportunities?
 How can we disagree with each other without becoming disagreeable?

-An old chinese proverb tells us that kites rise against the wind and not with it.
-In this sense, tension is not only useful, but necessary.
+An old Chinese adage tells us that kites rise against the wind and not with it.
+In this sense, tension is not only useful but necessary.
 Embracing tension or differences is not always easy.
 As a matter of fact most people avoid it for as long as possible.
 Sometimes we are even in denial about it.